jitpack/jitpack.io/PRIVATE.md

 ## Bitbucket

 To use JitPack with Bitbucket private repositories you need to create an [App Password](https://blog.bitbucket.org/2016/06/06/app-passwords-bitbucket-cloud/).
-The only scope that the password requires is **Repositories: read**.
+The minimum scope that the password requires is **Repositories: read**.
+If you'd like to use Artifact Sharing then the required scope is **Repositories: write**.

 In order to Look Up and manage Bitbucket repositories you should add the App Password to your JitPack account: